-The REBs will no longer approve new protocols or amendments that involve face-to-face in-person human-participant research that is non-COVID-19 research until further notice.
-Amendments to pivot to online or virtual methodologies will be reviewed.
-Renewals and protocol completion reports will continue to be reviewed to ensure that protocols remain in good standing.
+Amendments to pivot to online or virtual methodologies are continuing to be reviewed normally, and renewals and protocol completion reports will also continue to be reviewed to ensure that protocols remain in good standing.

 Who is this for?